rlrevell/ceph/doc/man/8/rbd.rst

 :command:`mv` [*src-image*] [*dest-image*]
   Renames an image.
 Note: rename across pools is not supported.

+:command:`object-map` rebuild [*image-name*]
+  Rebuilds an invalid object map for the specified image.
+An image snapshot can be specified to rebuild an invalid object map for a snapshot.

 :command:`snap` ls [*image-name*]
   Dumps the list of snapshots inside a specific image.